Pyrdacor/Ambermoon/Files/Executables.md

 Note that the texts don't need to start at word boundaries.
 So if you encounter a double zero, this means that there is an empty string in-between!

 The whole section is finished by a zero word which has to start on a word boundary.
+Maybe it is even a zero long-word.
+Best skip all zero bytes at the end until you reach a non-zero byte.

 ### Automap names

-Then the names for the 19 automap types follow which can be seen in the legend of the dungeon map.
-They are all null-terminated so just a 0 byte means an empty string which is generally used for automap types "None" and "Wall".
+Then the names for the automap types follow which can be seen in the legend of the dungeon map.
+There is no name for type "None" or "Wall" so it starts with type "Riddlemouth".

 ### To be continued ...